- Things to Know

-- Obsessive compulsive disorder (OCD) is one of a number of obsessive compulsive and related disorders that has irresistible ideas or images (obsessions) and/or specific rituals/behaviors (compulsions) that may be driven by obsessions as characteristics of the illness.
+- Obsessive-compulsive disorder (OCD) is one of a number of obsessive-compulsive and related disorders that has irresistible ideas or images (obsessions) and/or specific rituals/behaviors or mental acts (compulsions) that may be driven by obsessions as characteristics of the illness.

-- OCD occurs in a small percentage of populations worldwide in every culture and has been described in medicine for at least the past century.
+- OCD occurs in a small percentage of populations worldwide in every culture.

 - The average age for OCD to begin is 19 years of age, and it usually begins by the time the individual is 30 years old.

-- While there is no known specific cause for OCD, having other family members with the condition and an imbalance of the brain chemical serotonin are thought to increase the likelihood of OCD occurring.
+- While there is no known specific cause for OCD, having other family members with the condition and an imbalance of the brain chemical serotonin increase the likelihood of OCD occurs.

-- OCD is diagnosed by the health-care professional looking for signs and symptoms of this and other emotional problems, as well as assessing for the presence for a medical condition that might be a contributing to developing the disorder.
+- A health care professional diagnoses OCD by looking for signs and symptoms of this and other emotional problems, as well as assessing for the presence of a medical condition that might be contributing to developing the disorder.

-- OCD has been found most likely to improve when treated with a combination of behavior therapies like exposure and ritual prevention, group or individual cognitive behavioral therapy, and medications.
+- OCD most likely improves when treated with a combination of behavioral therapies like exposure and ritual prevention, group or individual cognitive behavioral therapy, and medications.

-- Although not thought to be as effective in treating OCD as clomipramine (Anafranil), SSRIs are the group of medications that are most often used to treat this illness since the SSRIs tend to cause fewer side effects.
+- Although not thought to be as effective in treating OCD symptoms as clomipramine (Anafranil), SSRIs are the group of medications that physicians most often use to treat this illness since SSRIs tend to cause fewer side effects.

-- SSRIs are thought to work by increasing the activity of serotonin in the brain.
+- SSRIs work by increasing the activity of serotonin in the brain.

-- When the combination of psychotherapy and SSRI treatment does not produce adequate symptom relief, a neuroleptic medication may be added to improve the treatment outcome.
+- When the combination of psychotherapy and SSRI treatment does not produce adequate symptom relief, doctors may add a neuroleptic medication to improve the treatment outcome.

-- For some people with severe OCD, deep brain stimulation can be helpful, and treatment with hallucinogen medications continues to be studied.
+- For some people with severe OCD, deep brain stimulation can be helpful, and researchers continue to study treatment with hallucinogenic medications.

 - Although the symptoms of OCD may last indefinitely, the prognosis for OCD sufferers is best when the person's symptoms are milder and have been present for a short time, and the OCD sufferer has no other emotional problems.